 Splitting a House into Apartments

-If your house is sufficiently large, you may be able to split it into two apartments.
+If your house is sufficiently large, you may be able to convert it into a duplex.
 This will involve extensive planning with an architect, and you may need to go through a lengthy application process with your local authority to make such a substantial change.
 Once the work is complete, you will also be required to register the two new addresses.

 Splitting a house in such a way will require the installation of separate entrances.
 If you are having one upstairs and one downstairs apartment, you may be able to solve this issue easily, by having one door to the entire property, then two secure internal doors into each apartment.
 Otherwise, you might wish to add an external staircase to the second-floor apartment and retain the original door for the ground floor.